thomasdunlap/Autonomous-LiDAR-3D-Object-Detection/README.md

 ![Results from 50 frames of resnet detection](movie/detection2.gif)

-## 4. Performance Evaluation for Object Detection
+## Performance Evaluation for Object Detection

 ### Compute intersection-over-union between labels and detections

-The goal of this task is to find pairings between ground-truth labels and detections, so that we can determine wether an object has been (a) missed (false negative), (b) successfully detected (true positive) or (c) has been falsely reported (false positive).
 Based on the labels within the Waymo Open Dataset, your task is to compute the geometrical overlap between the bounding boxes of labels and detected objects and determine the percentage of this overlap in relation to the area of the bounding boxes.
 A default method in the literature to arrive at this value is called intersection over union, which is what you will need to implement in this task.

 After detections are made, we need a set of metrics to measure our progress.
-Vehicle predictions vs ground-truth labels typically fall into 4 categories:
+Common classification metrics for object detection include:

 * *TP*: True Positive - Predicts vehicle or other object is there correctly
 * *TN*: True Negative - Correctly predicts vehicle or object is not present
 * *FP*: False Positive - Dectects object class incorrectly
 * *FN*: False Negative - Didn't detect object class when there should be a dectection

+One popular method of making these determinations is measuring the geometric overlap of bounding boxes vs the total area two predicted bounding boxes take up in an image, or th Intersecion over Union (IoU).

 ### Classification Metrics Based on Precision and Recall

-After all the Lidar and Camera data has been transformed, and the detections have been predicted, we calculate the following metrics for the bounding box predictions:
+After all the LiDAR and Camera data has been transformed, and the detections have been predicted, we calculate the following metrics for the bounding box predictions:

 #### Formulas